-Maple Garlic Tofu is just perfect with noodles, or served over a pile of hot, steaming rice (or Coconut Lime Rice), with a green vegetable side.
+Maple Garlic Tofu is just perfect with noodles, or served over a pile of hot, steaming coconut basmati rice (or coconut lime rice), with a green vegetable side.
 Broccoli (steamed, roasted, or air-fried) and green beans work very well.
 A scattering of sesame seeds, green onions, or chili flakes wouldn't go amiss.

 To start it's important to use a good quality non-stick pan or a very well-seasoned cast iron pan.
 Tofu will stick if the pan isn't preheated well (make sure it's very hot), and if there isn't enough oil/vegan butter.
 This shouldn't be a problem with this recipe because quite a lot of butter is used.
 If you used less than the recipe calls for though that could be a contributing factor.
 Also once the tofu squares are in the pan, don't touch them for a few minutes.
 It's important to wait until a golden crust is formed.
 Then they will release much easier when it's time to flip.